 To what extent does discrimination hinder (or boost) individuals’ opportunities in life?
 Which are the mechanisms through which discrimination may occur?
 These are some of the questions I grapple with in my work.
-More specifically, I am interested in discrimination along the lines of gender and social class, and in the mechanisms through which it occurs.
-I am currently conducting a meta-analysis of survey and fields experiments of gender discrimination on the labour market.
+More specifically, I am interested in discrimination along the lines of gender, social class and partisanship, and in the mechanisms through which it occurs.
+For example, I conducted a meta-analysis of survey and fields experiments of gender discrimination on the labour market.
 In another project, I investigate a subtler type of discrimination--discrimination based on people's self-presentation on social networking websites (such as Twitter).
 To this end, I conducted a survey experiment in the United States and a field experiment in the United Kingdom.

 Is obtaining a university degree "the great equalizer"?
 With the expansion of education, more individuals from different social backgrounds benefit from higher education, but this does not translate into equal opportunities in the labour market.
 In trying to understand how inequality is reproduced among university graduates, I investigate the potential channels through which intergenerational transmission of inequality occurs--why people of upper-class background continue to be upper class themselves.
 These channels include quality differences in higher education, elite higher education institutions, differences in the propensity to migrate for study and work, and employer’s discrimination based on social class.

 Nowadays women outnumber men in higher education but they are still disadvantaged in the labour market.
 Which are the underlying causes of the gender gaps?
 Is the gender composition of fields of study relevant for individuals’ outcomes?
 Besides my interest in the gender inequalities on the labour market, I am also interested in the avenues and policy initiatives that motivate women to follow non-normative academic subjects and career paths.